mxhess/xmrig-stats/README.md

 you need the python redis and requests packages

+general install:

+install valkey
+install python redis and requests packages copy service file and edit for whatever non-privlidged user will be running it enable and start the xmrig-stats service

+I do assume you are running the xmrig-proxy as a service as well and made the stats service dependent upon it.

+If you need, I included a general xmrig-proxy.service file in case that helps.

-included script to manage active xmrig-proxy pool
+I included ishell script to manage active xmrig-proxy pool that you can use with cron to automatically redirect your proxy at certain times or trigger given certain conditions.

 switch_pool.sh usage:

-./switch_pool.sh matching.url.from.url:including:port
+./switch_pool.sh matching.url.from.config.including:port

 ex: